fkyprianou/deved-platform/content/blog/en/enhancing-video-streams-with-qr-codes-and-watermarking.md

 outdated: false
 replacement_url: ""
 ---
-# Enhancing Video Streams with QR Codes and Watermarking

 ## Introduction

 In today's digital era, enhancing video streams has become an increasingly popular practice, be it for branding, advertising, or providing extra information in a non-intrusive way.
 This blog post aims to walk you through how to add QR Codes and watermarks to a video stream using the Vonage Video API.